 - Follow Solano County Public Health Facebook page (@SolanoCountyPH) for COVID-19 updates

 - Register for Alert Solano to receive emergency alerts on your mobile device, including COVID-19

 The WDB is continuing to work diligently to support our job seekers, workers, and businesses during this time.
 All gatherings have been postponed in accordance with Solano County’s Shelter at Home Order and Directive, and California's Shelter in Place Executive Order.
-During this time, the WDB will remain open to offer services to economically disadvantaged individuals including:
+During this time, the WDB will remain open to offer services to individuals including:

 - AJCC service delivery for those individuals unable to access Unemployment Insurance or other benefits remotely

 - Rapid Response for business and laid off individuals

 - Enrolling individuals into programs to provide employment, job coaching, assistance in accessing benefits, and wrap-around supportive services

 The WDB will continue to practice social distancing and increase sanitation standards.
 Available computers and phones are sanitized after each use.
 When visiting the job center, it is recommended all wear a cloth face covering.
 No in person training will be available until further notice.
 Online virtual and training activities are available.
 For questions or to receive additional information, please call us at 707-863-3500.

 Below are resources available for job seekers, workers, and businesses.
 These will be updated regularly:

 If you know of any information and/or resource that may be valuable to our community and should be added to this page, please forward this information to Tammy Gallentine at firstname.lastname@example.org.
 Please be patient as information and resources are constantly changing.